21 November 2024

 WHO SHE IS: Mrs Hwee Keng Maeder (née Teng) is the Executive Director of Wakatobi Resort and Liveaboard Yacht.
 Upon graduating from NUS, she worked in sales for Asian Diver magazine, through which she met her husband, Valentin.
 Before Wakatobi, Mrs Maeder was a relationship manager with AIG Private Bank and Credit Suisse.
 She is the mother of Singapore’s youngest Olympic medallist Maximilian Maeder, and his brothers Karl — also a competitive kitefoiler — and Valentin Jr.

-When Maximilian Maeder emerged as Singapore’s Olympic medallist on National Day last year — taking home the bronze at the Men’s Formula Kite — all eyes fell on him and his parents, and their unusual approach to raising children.
+When Maximilian Maeder emerged as Singapore’s Olympic medallist on National Day this year — taking home the bronze in the Men’s Formula Kite — all eyes fell on him and his parents, and their unusual approach to raising children.
 NUS alumna Hwee Keng Maeder, 52, and her Swiss-German husband Valentin Maeder, 60, chose to homeschool their three sons.

 Max wowed Singaporeans when he spoke fluently in four languages in interviews: English, Mandarin, German and French.
 “We’re not a typical family, in that we don’t sit down to meals together regularly, for example,” Mrs Maeder shared with The AlumNUS.
 “But because of our earlier choices — all those years we never outsourced the raising of our kids — they are very close to us now,” she added.
 Max, 18, speaks to his parents daily, no matter where he is in the world.
 His brother, Karl, 15, who lives and trains in Switzerland, does likewise.
 Then there is Valentin Jr, 8, who is the baby of the family.